Re-FORC: Adaptive Reward Prediction for Efficient Chain-of-Thought Reasoning: Compute-Aware Inference

-If the agent decides to extend $z$ for additional $t$ steps, the expected improvement in reward will be:
+Let $z^*$ be the best (partial) thinking trace, with reward $R_{best}$.
+Let $z$ be the current thinking trace from a model $\pi_i$ (potentially $z = z^*$).
+If the agent decides to extend $z$ for additional $t$ steps, the expected improvement in reward is:

-where $(\cdot)^+$ denotes the positive part, which we need since even if the reward ends up being lower than the current best $R^*$ we can simply drop that attempt, but we still have to pay for the additional compute $\lambda t$.
-Note that \cref{eq:reward-improvement} resembles the Gittins index definition from \cref{eq:gittins-definition} which is used to determine early stopping.
+where $(\cdot)^+$ denotes the positive part—even if the new reward is lower than $R_{best}$, we can discard that attempt, but we still pay the compute cost $\lambda t$.

-\hlbox{ For a binary reward distribution, the expected improvement simplifies to the following expression: }
+For a binary reward distribution, the expected improvement simplifies to:

-We want to expand the current thinking trace for $t$ steps only if the expected net reward is positive $\Delta_t J > 0$, i.e., only if there exists a $t$ such that:
+We continue reasoning if $\Delta_t J > 0$ for some $t^*$, which is equivalent to continuing iff the Gittins index from \cref{eq:gittins-model} exceeds the current best reward:

-We call this method Re-FORC-stopping.
-Note that if the cost-per-token $\lambda$ is high, we are more likely to decide to stop the reasoning early.
-We also stop early if the current best expected reward $\bar{R}$ is close to 1.
-In practice we approximate $\psi$ with our reward forecaster \cref{eq:forecaster-beta-mean} trained with \cref{eq:forecaster-loss}.
+Otherwise, we stop reasoning.
+When $\lambda$ is high or $R_{best}$ is close to 1, the condition is harder to satisfy, leading to earlier termination.
+In practice we use our forecaster (\cref{eq:forecaster-beta-mean}) to estimate $\psi$.

-In \cref{fig:early-stopping} we show that early stopping with Re-FORC significantly improves the reward compute trade-off across different sizes of reasoning models averaged across 5 math datasets (\cref{ref:results}).
-For instance, we can save 26\% compute for the 4B reasoning model with Re-FORC stopping while obtaining maximum accuracy.
+In \cref{fig:early-stopping} we show that early stopping with Re-FORC significantly improves the reward compute trade-off across different sizes of reasoning models averaged across 4 math datasets (\cref{ref:results}).
+For instance, compared to the S1 baseline \cite{muennighoff2025s1}, we save 26\% compute on average for the 4B reasoning model while preserving accuracy.